Stay informed about pending rezoning petitions, redevelopment activity and new construction.

 MORRISON LIBRARY RENOVATION

-The Library is now closed until summer 2017.
+The Library is now closed until FALL 2017.

 The Library will close in July 2016 to begin a year long renovation project.
 When completed the library will include an outdoor cafe, new computer and study labs and more reading rooms.
 McMillan Pazdan Smith and Margaret Sullivan Studio’s conducted a focus group in January for Library patrons to solicit ideas for new uses in the renovated space.
 The Architect for the project is Holzheimer Bolek + Meehan.
 If you have ideas for the Library’s renovation or questions, contact the Library Director Susan Green at email@example.com